Prajnadeep/dailyWalls-windows-python/README.md

 # dailyWalls-windows-python
 Simple Wallpaper application for windows.
-Loads and save random wallpapers and apply as the desktop background.
+Fetches and saves a random image and apply as the desktop background.

 Uses:
   * unsplash API